GarrettHaley/JOS/README.md

 JOS was developed at MIT to aid students in learning about the bootloader, memory management, user environments, preemptive multitasking, and file systems via building a kernel.
-Everything up to file systems (part 5) is correct.
-I am having a slight issue there.